This Pork Chop Recipe really is the best!

 The chops are so easy to make.
 I remember when I was single with no kids, I would grill basically every kind of meat.
 I was pretty good at it too. 😉

 I don’t grill these chops though.
-Thankfully, I do not have to worry about firing up the grill.
+Thankfully, I don’t have to worry about firing up the grill.
 One less thing to do!

 The right pan…